 • Over 6,000 boats have taken part in the ARC since the first rally set sail from Las Palmas de Gran Canaria in 1986, representing a huge range of different designs, styles and cruising concepts from most of the world’s offshore boat builders.

 • About Berthon:

 Berthon has been a World Cruising Club corporate partner, supporting the ARC and ARC sailors for many years.
-The Berthon Sales Division has a large international brokerage house with offices in Lymington, France and Newport USA.
+The Berthon Sales Division has a large international brokerage house with offices in the UK, France, Scandinavia, Spain and the USA.
 Specialists in bluewater and offshore yachts, they are able to advise and help sailors with all aspects of yacht purchase in the main yachting centres worldwide.
 Berthon Boat Company can service or refit all types of yachts, offering anything from a fresh coat of antifoul, to a new teak deck, new suite of electronics or complete rebuild.
 Berthon Lymington Marina has 280 deep water berths situated in the heart of the enchanting Georgian town of Lymington with easy access to the Solent.

 A selection of copyright free photographs and maps are available for editorial use:

 Or, apply via our press centre at www.worldcruising.com/press

 For images, statistics, interviews and other ARC or World Cruising Club information, please contact firstname.lastname@example.org or call +44 (0)1983 296060

 For information about participating in the Bluewater Open Boat Weekend, or World Cruising Club rallies, please contact email@example.com, or call +44 (0)1983 296060